WeibelLab/hxi-website/content/alumni/alumni.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
+    - Postdocs and Senior Researchers (Alumni)
-    - Ph.D Students and Postdocs (Alumni)
+    - Ph.D Students (Alumni)
     - Master Students (Alumni)
     - Undergraduate Students (Alumni)